From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Experiment 2: Deconstructing the Reasoning Mechanism

-\paragraph{Factor-Level Accuracy Despite Item-Level Confusion} To dissect this convergent strategy, we compared the models' averaged attribution profiles against the Bayesian Ridge baseline at two levels of granularity (Figure \ref{fig:info_selection_analysis}), which provides direct evidence for the concept-driven strategy.
+\paragraph{Factor-Level Accuracy Despite Item-Level Confusion} To dissect this convergent strategy, we benchmarked the models' averaged attribution profiles against two distinct baselines at two levels of granularity (Figure \ref{fig:info_selection_analysis}).
+These baselines were derived by fitting a Bayesian Ridge model to two different targets: the Human Ground Truth baseline was fitted to actual human responses, while the Semantic Similarity baseline was fitted to predictions from our semantic similarity model (detailed in Appendix~\ref{sec:appendix_semantic}).
+This three-way comparison allows us to test whether LLM reasoning aligns more with human psychological patterns or with semantic associations.

-At the fine-grained item level, we observe notable discrepancies between the models' attributions and the baseline (top row of Figure \ref{fig:info_selection_analysis}).
-The average Pearson correlation across all reasoning models was 0.621, and an average KL divergence of 0.457, indicating a noisy alignment.
-However, when these distributions were aggregated to the coarse-grained factor level (bottom row), the LLM attribution profiles align almost perfectly with the baseline: The average Pearson correlation rose to 0.981, and the KL divergence dropped to 0.0168.
+At the fine-grained item level, the analysis reveals a diffuse and inconsistent picture.
+The average Pearson correlation between the LLM attributions and the Human Ground Truth baseline is poor ($r = 0.207$).
+Similarly, the correlations between LLM attributions and the Semantic Similarity baseline ($r = 0.087$), and between the Human and Semantic baselines themselves ($r = 0.201$), are also weak.
+This indicates that at the level of individual items, no clear, consistent attribution strategy emerges across any of the models or baselines.

+The distinction becomes stark at the coarse-grained factor level.
+Here, the LLM attribution profiles align almost perfectly with the Human Ground Truth baseline, achieving an average Pearson correlation of $r = 0.981$.
+In sharp contrast, the correlation between LLM attributions and the Semantic Similarity baseline is substantially lower ($r = 0.790$), a value nearly identical to the correlation between the Human and Semantic baselines ($r = 0.787$).

-This clear dissociation uncovers a key insight into the models' reasoning: LLMs robustly identify the correct personality factor (e.g., Neuroticism) but struggle to differentiate the importance of specific \textit{items} within that factor.
-This supports the hypothesis of a top-down, concept-driven process where high-level abstract knowledge guides the inference, even if low-level execution is imprecise.
+This clear dissociation uncovers a key insight into the models' reasoning: LLMs robustly identify the correct high-level personality factor (e.g., Neuroticism) in a way that mirrors human-like conceptual importance, significantly diverging from a strategy based on mere semantic similarity.
+While they struggle to differentiate the importance of specific items within that factor, their high-level abstraction process supports the hypothesis of a top-down, concept-driven inference, rather than one guided by surface-level word associations.